Former British Army Sergeant Sentenced After Parachute Murder Attempt Of Wife

 But things didn't go as planned.
 When Victoria Cilliers awoke, she smelled the gas leak and jokingly texted him, "Are you trying to bump me off?" the BBC reported.

-About a week later Emile Cilliers tried again.
-This time, he thought he'd left nothing to chance.
+About a week later, Emile Cilliers tried again.
+This time, he thought he had left nothing to chance.
 He suggested his wife, an experienced parachuting instructor, return to a favorite passion: skydiving.
-But not before he sabotaged her parachute.
+And then he sabotaged her parachute.

-She jumped out of the plane at about 4,000 feet, and hurtled toward the Earth to what should have been her certain death.
-Except Victoria somehow managed to land in a soft, freshly plowed field, and survived.
+She jumped out of the plane at about 4,000 feet and hurtled toward the Earth to what should have been her certain death.
+Except Victoria somehow managed to land in a soft, freshly plowed field and survived.

 "I could not figure how to slow it down," she said, according to The Guardian.
 "It was just getting faster and faster and faster.
 The speed was unreal.
 The last thing I remember is trying to get some kind of control, then everything went black."